browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 A simple matrix-vector multiply provides a convenient example for explaining how to offload computations to an accelerator or co-processor.
-As a first example, there is suficient complexity to exercise the basic steps without complex code that distracts from the concepts and techniques.
+As a first example, there is sufficient complexity to exercise the basic steps without complex code that distracts from the concepts and techniques.
 For most programmers working with Parallella for the first time, the most fundamental question will be how to port code to Parallella that utilizes the Epiphany RISC